 - Gamification: Both platforms offer the integration of gamification elements to enhance the learning experience.

-- Blended and Mobile Learning: Both platforms offer the option for blended learning and mobile learning.
+- Blended and Mobile Learning: Both platforms offer blended and mobile learning options.

 One of the most significant differences between LearnDash and Moodle is that the former is not a standalone learning management system.